 Sustained increases in blood pressure may have adverse consequences.
 Cases of elevated blood pressure requiring immediate treatment have been reported.

 Concomitant use of SAVELLA with drugs that increase blood pressure and heart rate has not been evaluated and such combinations should be used with caution [see DRUG INTERACTIONS].

 Effects of SAVELLA on blood pressure in patients with significant hypertension or cardiac disease have not been systematically evaluated.
 SAVELLA should be used with caution in these patients.

 Measure blood pressure prior to initiating treatment and periodically monitor blood pressure throughout SAVELLA treatment.
 Treat pre-existing hypertension and other cardiovascular disease before starting therapy with SAVELLA.
 For patients who experience a sustained increase in blood pressure while receiving SAVELLA, either reduce the dose or discontinue treatment with SAVELLA if clinically warranted.

 Elevated Heart Rate

-A double-blind, placebo-controlled ABPM study was conducted to evaluate the effects of milnacipran (up to 200 mg/day) on blood pressure in 321 fibromyalgia patients [see Elevated Blood Pressure].
+A double-blind, placebo-controlled ABPM study was conducted to evaluate the effects of milnacipran (up to 200 mg/day) on blood pressure in 321 fibromyalgia patients [see WARNINGS AND PRECAUTIONS].
 Information on heart rate was also collected.
-Following treatment with Savella 50mg BID for three weeks in patients who were normotensive at baseline, the mean increase in mean 24-hour heart rate from baseline was 13 beats per minute.
-After further treatment with Savella 100 mg BID for two weeks, the mean increase from baseline in heart rate was 13 beats per minute.
+Following treatment with SAVELLA 50mg BID for three weeks in patients who were normotensive at baseline, the mean increase in mean 24-hour heart rate from baseline was 13 beats per minute.
+After further treatment with SAVELLA 100 mg BID for two weeks, the mean increase from baseline in heart rate was 13 beats per minute.